First impressions count.

 But that’s a pretty limited data set, comprising just 11 campaigns at the time of writing.

-And the average number masks a broad range of results, with the shortest sequence including just 2 emails and the longest a whopping 14 emails.
+The average number masks a broad range of results, with the shortest sequence including just 2 emails and the longest a whopping 14 emails.

 This number would depend on many things, such as the type of the business (SaaS vs. content outlet, etc.), the business model (trial vs. freemium vs. only paid), etc.

 As a rule of thumb, we recommend sending 4 – 6 emails in your welcome series.
-But it’s totally fine and in some cases even recommended to send more, as long as the emails are spread evenly.
+But it’s totally fine and, in some cases, even recommended to send more, as long as the emails are spread evenly.

 That’s long enough to build some trust and showcase your product’s top-level features and benefits without leaving the prospect feeling like they’re being bombarded.